aces/Loris/modules/consent/help/consent.md

 1. *Edit consent*: This button looks like a square with a pencil inside.
 The edit button is always available if you have the permission.
 Click on this button to enter the candidate's consent for the given row and view the consent history.
 2. *Add eConsent*: This button looks like a globe.
 The button is available if the given row is for a consent form that is compatible with eConsent, but has not yet been added as an eConsent form.
 By clicking this button and confirming, you will create the eConsent form and a unique link will exist that the participant can navigate to.
 3. *Share eConsent*: This button looks like a square with an arrow exiting.
-There are three sharing options:
+There are two sharing options:
 	- *Copy link*: The link to the eConsent form will be copied to your clipboard
-	- *Set on Patient Portal*: Only available if not already set on patient portal.
-You will be asked to enter an email that the participant can use as a password for the Patient Portal login page.
-The email is securely protected, and is not stored in plain text.
-A new unique key will also be generated.
-Any previous link to the eConsent form will no longer be valid.
 	- *Send*: You will be asked to enter an email to send the eConsent form to.
 The email is securely protected, and is not stored in plain text.
-When submitting, the email to be used as a Patient Portal password will be updated in the database, and a new unique key will be created.
+When submitting, a new unique key will be created for the participant to access the eConsent form.
 Any previous link to the eConsent form will no longer be valid.
 4. *Expire eConsent*: This button looks like a circle with an x inside.
 The action is available on any eConsent row for users with the "Edit Candidate Parameters" permission and "Edit Consent Module" permission.
 You will have two options in this action:
 	- *Expire*: The consent form will be set to expired.
 The form will no longer be accessible for this candidate.
 If this is the only data set on the Patient Portal, the patient portal will no longer be accessible for this candidate.
 Once Expired, it is still possible to renew the eConsent form by using the Add eConsent action on any of the consent codes.
 	- *Expire and Inactivate*: This action expires the eConsent form as above, but also sets the candidate's participant status to "inactive" in the database.